vmware-csa-team/AppDefense-Quick-Start-Guide/AppD Pages/2018-06-01-workshop-manual-es.md

 ---
 ## Deployment Timeline

-AppDefense takes between 4-6 weeks to fully deploy and get operationalized.
+AppDefense takes between 4-6 weeks to fully deploy and operationalize.
 Below is an overview of the weekly deployment schedule once all pre-requistes are met:

 ### Week One:
 Deploy the Appdefense Appliance, Host,  and Guest Modules.
 (This step)